noftwaresoftware/in.faux/README.md

 # in.faux random quote generator
-In.Faux random quote generator can be used to display any type of information with an associated image.
+in.faux random quote generator can be used to display any type of information with an associated image.

 **Examples**:
 - Word of the day.